 With more experience, you may also decide to move into the owner-operator side of things.
 This will very likely cause a major increase in your salary (at least in the long term) as you now are cutting out the middleman and running your own trucking business.

 Becoming an owner-operator isn’t the path for everyone, though.
 Some choose to stick with a trucking company while others move into more specialized roles.
 Whatever route you choose to take in your trucking career, the more experience you have, the more likely you are to make the salary you’ve been aiming for.

 Where you work is another factor that will determine your salary.
-Typically, where you are located and cost of living in that area will determine how much you make.
+Typically, where you are located and the cost of living in that area will determine how much you make.
 Check out our “Best Cities for Truck Driving Jobs” blog post to see some of the places with the best average salary to cost of living ratios.
 This post also lists some of the cities with the most trucking jobs available, so those would be good locations to check out as well.

-The last major factor that plays into determining your truck driver salary is the company you work for.
+The last major factor that plays into determining your cross country truck driver salary is the company you work for.
 Be sure to research the company before taking a position.
 See if you can find some reviews from past or current employees.
 Better yet, try to speak directly with a current employee to get some firsthand knowledge of how the company operates and compensation.